 To prevent high disk usage on Windows 11, we recommend our users comprehensively clean up the clutter and get rid of all the memory-hogging programs that may hamper your performance.
 For this purpose, we recommend using Advanced System Optimizer; it’s a wonderful computer cleaning and optimization software with various modules to restore your computer to prime performance.

-It includes features like junk cleaner, driver updater, hard disk defragmenter, duplicate files remover, memory optimizer, registry fixer, startup manager, uninstaller, system protector, privacy protector, file shredder, and more.
+It includes features like a junk cleaner, driver updater, hard disk defragmenter, duplicate files remover, memory optimizer, registry fixer, startup manager, uninstaller, system protector, privacy protector, file shredder, and more.
 It even offers a Smart PC Care module that instantly discovers and eliminates underlying PC problems.
 Once you’ve optimized your system using its features, make sure you restart your computer, and you’ll observe a significant performance boost and enhanced boot time.

 It has minimal impact on your computer performance, so you can stay assured that it will not add to the high disk usage problem on Windows 11.